Project-PhantomX/Phantom/doc/lua_api.md

     --   Wielditems are scaled a bit.
 If you want a wielditem to appear --   to be as large as a node, use `0.667` in `visual_size` -- "item" is similar to "wielditem" but ignores the 'wield_image' parameter.
+    -- "node" looks exactly like a node in-world.
+    --   For this use 'textures = {nodename}'.

     visual_size = {x = 1, y = 1, z = 1},
     -- Multipliers for the visual size.
 If `z` is not specified, `x` will be used